bobarros/customcss-to-file/README.md

 ## :thinking: What is it?

-This is a simple function that returns a file with the computed CSS added to an element with ids or classes. \
+This is a simple function that returns a file with the computed CSS added to an element in any way: inline, classes, ids, etc. \
 \
 In some cases, existing solutions were not enough and I was trying to have some fun creating something different. \
 \